search instagram arrow-down

 UPDATE: 10/3/2020 – I’ve completed book #8 titled, Behind the Mask-An Anthology of Short Stories.

 I decided to lead off the 70,000-word novel with my latest short story after it was read to rave reviews over 50,000 times in less than a month.
-It joins nine other short stories that are a mix of magical, mystical, and macabre fantasies with a little action/adventure that should please everyone.
+It joins nine other short stories that mix magical, mystical, and macabre fantasies with a bit of action/adventure that should please everyone.

-There is no release date as of yet, but I’ll keep you posted.
+There is no release date yet, but I’ll keep you posted.

-Book #9 is well underway, a dark story about a small Texas town where everyone has some secrets to hide, and most of them are deadly.
+Book #9 is well underway, a dark story about a small Texas town where everyone has secrets to hide, most of which are deadly.
 I’m shooting for a mid-summer 2021 completion.

 Behind the Mask14